 Some notable projects for the first two years of the CIP include the New Park Avenue Complete Streets Improvement Project (\$3,806,000), Replacement of Tennis Courts at both of the Town's High Schools (\$3,000,000), Installation of Permanent Emergency Generators in key Town facilities (\$3,000,000), Construction of a Transfer Station Facility (\$1,750,000), and Flood Mitigation Infrastructure Improvements (\$2,000,000).

-In summary, we believe that the capital investments included in the proposed CIP will serve to ensure the continued preservation and improvement of our capital assets, and to maintain the excellent quality of life enjoyed by our community.
-We look forward to the Town Council and the Town Planning and Zoning Commission's review of the proposed plan.
+In summary, the capital investments included in the adopted CIP will serve to ensure the continued preservation and improvement of our capital assets, and maintain the excellent quality of life enjoyed by our community.

 Sincerely,